OctopusDeploy/docs/docs/installation/installing-tentacles/automating-tentacle-installation.md

 ---
-title: Automating Tentacle installation
+title: Automating Tentacle Installation
 description: Information on how to install and configure an Octopus Tentacle in a fully automated way from the command line.
 position: 3
 ---

 The Tentacle agent can be installed fully automatically from the command line.
 This is very useful if you're deploying to a large number of servers, or you'll be provisioning servers automatically.

-## Tentacle installers {#AutomatingTentacleinstallation-Tentacleinstallers}
+## Tentacle Installers {#AutomatingTentacleinstallation-Tentacleinstallers}

 Tentacle comes in an MSI that can be deployed via group policy or other means.